[Concept & Theory] Using Redis Effectively Based on Experience Working at a Large Corporation

 Introduction

-I started studying development after finding it interesting while lounging around at home, and I am currently working as a platform server developer in Pangyo.
-I am continuing my activities as a knowledge sharer because I want to provide you with the methods I used to study, as well as the various problems and solutions you may encounter in the field.
+I started studying development after finding an interest in it while idling at home, and I am currently in charge of platform server development in Pangyo.
+I am continuing my activities as a knowledge sharer because I want to provide you with the methods I used to study, as well as the various problems and solutions you may encounter in practice.

 Instructor Experience

-[Former] Blockchain developer for Sandbox IP
+[Former] Blockchain developer related to Sandbox IP

 [Former] Metaverse Backend Developer

-[Current] Veteran server developer based in Pangyo
+[Current] A veteran server developer in Pangyo

 Interview History

-Other inquiries
+Other Inquiries

 • unduck2022@gmail.com